faullouis/faullouis.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
+Hello and welcome to my personal page!

-I am currently a final year PhD Student in Statistics at the University of Bern, under the supervision of Prof. David Ginsbourger and Prof. Ben Spycher.
+I am currently a final year PhD Student in Applied Probability at the University of Fribourg, under the supervision of Prof. Christian Mazza.

-My research interests span across several areas, including copulas, probabilistic prediction and uncertainty quantification, and I also have a strong interest in synthetic data generation and missing value imputation methods.
+My research interests span across several topics in mathematical biology, including Stochastic Chemical Reaction Networks Theory and Mathematical Ecology.

-My doctoral studies are partially funded by the Multidisciplinary Center for Infectious Diseases (MCID), where I collaborate on a project involving clinical and wearable data alongside clinicians and epidemiologists.
+I also have a strong interest in Statistics and Data Science.

-I’m especially motivated by applications of statistics to domains such as climate sciences and medicine.
+I’m looking for a Post-Doc position starting from October 2026.